dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 "payouts"                                  |(string)                     |a hex string of the created payouts (to be passed into migrate_createimporttransaction rpc method later)
 "BurnTxHex"                                |(string)                     |a hex string of the created burn transaction

-## Alternate method of creating customized burn transaction
+## An alternate method of creating a customized burn transaction
 If it is needed to create a customized burn transaction there is an additional rpc method `migrate_converttoexport` which converts passed transaction to a burn transaction.
 It adds proof data to the passed transaction and extracts the transaction vouts and calculates and burns their amount by sending it to an OP_RETURN vout which is added to the transaction.
 It is responsibility of the caller to fund and sign the returned burn transaction with rpc methos `fundrawtransaction` and `signrawtransaction`.
 The signed burn transaction should be sent to the destination chain by the `sendrawtansaction` method.